dustinpfister/blog_posts/_posts/js-booleans.md

 ## 5 - Conclsuion

 So hopefully this post helped you with some of the basics of boolean values in javaScript.
-There is much more to learn when it comes to the use of Boolean values though, much of which is only gained by experience.
+There is much more to learn when it comes to the use of Boolean values though, the bulk of which is only gained by experience I would say.
 Just keep working on projects, learning by doing is by far the best way to learn.